elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/localstorage-sessionstorage.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> There is one notable thing about localStorage objects.
 They are not iterable on their own—one way to look at them is as an array.
 Local Storage objects have a length, so we can iterate over them using the key method.
 Another way is to use “for key in” (for in loop) localStorage loop, just as we do with regular objects.
 It iterates over keys and outputs a few built-in fields that we do not need.
 So, we need to filter fields from the prototype with hasOwnProperty check.
-Or get the “own” keys with Object.keys and then loop over them if needed.
+Or get their “own” keys with Object.keys and then loop over them if needed.
 The latter works, because Object.keys only return the keys that belong to the object, ignoring the prototype.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />